linux-riscv/linux-riscv/Documentation/arch/riscv/hwprobe.rst

   * :c:macro:`RISCV_HWPROBE_EXT_ZAM`: The Zam extension v0.1 is supported as
        defined in the RISC-V ISA manual.

+  * :c:macro:`RISCV_HWPROBE_EXT_ZACAS`: The Zacas extension is supported as defined in the Atomic Compare-and-Swap (CAS) instructions manual starting from commit 5059e0ca641c ("update to ratified").

 * :c:macro:`RISCV_HWPROBE_KEY_CPUPERF_0`: A bitmask that contains performance information about the selected set of processors.